30 Days to Better Writing

 The course objective is to build a writing habit in 30 days of consecutive daily writing.

-Each day, Sean includes tips and advice as well as optional writing prompts.
+Each day, Sean includes tips and advice, and optional writing prompts.

 I’ve gone through this multiple times and enjoyed it every time.

-This time, I am taking and sharing my notes to help me internalize it.
+I am taking and sharing my notes this time to help me internalize them.

 Day 1 Stats